robscetury/hbos/README.md

 ### Other features
 1) Transactions-- undo all actions and retun an error if one stage of an update, delete or create fails.
 (Inital code written, testing ongoing)
+1) Security -- encryption/signing for configuration file to ensure it's only change by authorized parties
+1) Security -- support for plugable architecture schemes (JWT to start most likely)
+1) Security -- support for retreiving connection strings and passwords from secured locations (like secret server)